I've been an online freelance writer for over nine years. My articles often focus on makeup, art, and design.

-This tutorial will demonstrate how you can create burned skin effects for stage, film or for Halloween.
+This tutorial will demonstrate how you can create burned skin effects for stage, film, or for Halloween.
 The effect will look realistic even from up close.
-I'd like to thank Scott for being such a good guinea pig :) Let's get started...
+(I'd like to thank my model, Scott, for being such a good guinea pig.)
+Let's get started!

 List of "Ingredients" and Tools

 This is what I use to create this effect.
 I listed the brands of makeup but you can use whatever brand you prefer.